Pre-cut · AIR

 KitchenHub and delivery platforms

-DoorDash, Uber Eats, Grubhub, and future KitchenHub routing need credentials, channel rules, and print routing.
+DoorDash, Uber Eats, Grubhub, and KitchenHub routing need credentials, provider confirmation, menu/hour sync, channel rules, and print routing.

 API keys and Orion access